little-core-labs/handbrake-presets/README.md

 We welcome contributions from the community to improve or expand our preset library!
 Whether you're fixing issues or adding support for new codecs, formats, or platforms, your contributions are highly appreciated.

+### Not Familiar with Video Encoding or GitHub?
+If you're not comfortable with video encoding or using GitHub, but have ideas or requests for new presets or features, feel free to open an issue!
+Our team and community are happy to assist in bringing your suggestions to life.

-### How to Contribute:
+### How to Directly Contribute:
-1. **Identify an issue or propose a new preset**: If you find a problem with the existing presets or want to introduce additional ones (e.g., for different codecs or platforms), modify the corresponding `presets.json` file.
+1. **Identify an issue, help solve an open issue, or propose a new preset**: If you find a problem with the existing presets, want to help solve an open issue, or want to introduce additional presets (e.g., for different codecs or platforms), modify the corresponding `presets.json` file.
 2. **Submit a Pull Request**: Once you've made your changes, submit a pull request for review.
 3. **Wait for Review and Approval**: Once your pull request is submitted, it will be reviewed.
 If the changes are approved, they will be merged into the repository.